Fact-checked by the onlinepaydaynews.com editorial team

 How do I avoid making a gig worker financial emergency worse with borrowing?

-Borrow only the exact amount needed to resolve the specific emergency — not a round number for comfort.
+Borrow only the exact amount needed to resolve the specific emergency, not a round number for comfort.
 Calculate the total repayment cost, not just the monthly payment.
-And never take a second loan to repay a first one; that pattern is the entry point for long-term debt cycles documented repeatedly in CFPB consumer research.
+Never take a second loan to repay a first one; that pattern is the entry point for long-term debt cycles documented repeatedly in CFPB consumer research.